nipunarambukkanage/gpu_stable_fluids/docs/CUDA_TO_WEBGPU.md

 # CUDA concepts translated to WebGPU

 This document explains how the fluid lab uses CUDA-style GPU engineering ideas without pretending that a browser page is running CUDA.
-The executable implementation is still one dependency-free `fluid-simulation.html` file using WebGPU and WGSL.
+The executable implementation is a dependency-free HTML shell plus ES modules under `src/`; the WGSL catalog lives in `src/gpu/shaders.js` and the runtime uses WebGPU.

 ## Capability boundary